fbpx

 Rote Island Surf Guide

-Most people come for T-Land, a super rippable, user friendly point break that can stretch over 1,000 feet infront of the main surf town Nemberala.
-But Rote also boasts a variety of other surf spots, including some excellent right-handers.
+Most people come for T-Land, a super rippable, user friendly version of G-Land that can stretch over 1,000 feet infront of the main surf town Nemberala.
+But explire Rote a bit further and you will find a variety of other surf spots, including some excellent right-handers.

 While other islands like Bali and Mentawai dominate the Indonesian surf scene, Rote Island offers a unique experience with world-class breaks, a relaxed vibe, and a growing choice of amazing resorts, and local homestays.